 Student bios are short blurbs about individual students used to introduce students to prospective host families.
 The bios highlight student interests and character, and they look like this:

 Student bios are a key representation of the student to potential families and provide the first impression of the student.
 Bios are intended to garner interest and excitement, and can leave a lasting positive (or negative!) perception of the student and AFS.
 For information on sending student bios to potential host families, visit Share Student Information with Host Families.

 While volunteers have been writing student bios for years, in 2020 we opened up this fun task to more volunteers.
 Anyone with a Hosting Volunteer Affiliation can write and submit student bios for approval by AFS Marketing Staff.
-If you need this affiliation added, please contact your local volunteer Hosting Coordinator or Volunteer Coordinator or your staff Hosting Programs Specialist.
+If you need this affiliation added, please contact your local volunteer Hosting Coordinator or Volunteer Coordinator or your staff Regional Field Specialist.

-- New students needing bios are linked to teams as Area Team Available on Mondays and Thursdays from Feb 20th, 2020 through April
+- New students needing bios are linked to teams as Area Team Available each week

 - Each team may approach bio writing differently: